angelomca09/guessthesong-front/Readme.md

 It is all heavily inspired on [Musicle](https://musicle.app/), so be sure to go check it out!

+This project is being hosted in [Cloudflare Pages](https://pages.cloudflare.com/) while its API is being hosted in [Verce](https://vercel.com/)

 ## ⌨️ Techs

 Frontend was made using **Vite** as a build tool to create and manage a simple **React** application.
 Here are all the techs used: